-1. ensure that trainers meet and maintain documented qualifications, particularly in the areas of subject matter expertise and instructional skills

-2. ensure that formal evaluations are used to confirm and document that each trained worker is qualified to perform the duties of his or her position

-3. implement a training change management process that will systematically analyze procedural and equipment changes, changes in job descriptions, and operating experience feedback (including facility and industry-wide events) in order to identify changes to the tasks and task lists, and to assess potential training implications leading to modifications of training

-4. ensure continuing training is provided to workers and that it includes updates stemming from the change management process

-5. evaluate training regularly and incorporate the results of the evaluations into a training improvement process

-6. ensure that workers' records in support of training and qualifications are established and maintained

-7. ensure that workers have a level of training related to nuclear safety including but not limited to radiation safety, fire safety, onsite emergency arrangements, and conventional health and safety corresponding to the duties of their position and employment.
+1. establish and implement a training system that ensures their training programs are systematically defined, designed, developed, implemented, evaluated, recorded and managed performing a job, to the design, development, implementation, evaluation and management of training.
+This shall include the respective training materials, and the subsequent evaluation and continuous improvement of the training courses and training programs

+2. use a training system to provide a logical progression from an analysis of the training requirements and identification of the qualifications and competencies required for

+- 3. identify all-performance requirements of a capability, job or duty by conducting a job analysis to determine all of the tasks, subtasks and task elements involved - 4. define and document the necessary general worker training, initial job training and continuing training requirements for workers, based on a task analysis of the knowledge, skills, abilities and attitudes required to perform the duties of their position - 5. ensure that appropriate training is designed, developed and implemented to meet the qualification and competency requirements - €1 . ensure that trainers meet and maintain documented qualifications and competency requirements, particularly in the areas of subject matter expertise and instructional skills - ₹2. ensure that formal evaluations are used to confirm and document that each trained worker is qualified and competent to perform the duties of his or her position - §3.
+Implement a training change management process that will systematically analyze procedural and equipment changes, changes in job descriptions, and operating experience feedback (including facility and industry-wide events) in order to identify changes to the tasks and task lists, and to assess potential training implications leading to modifications in the training programs of training. - 94.
+Ensure continuing training is provided to workers and that it includes updates to training programs stemming from the change management process. - 105. evaluate the training programs regularly and incorporate the results of the evaluations into a training program improvement process - 11. ensure that workers have been trained in current procedures and in relevant system and equipment configurations and are competent to perform the duties of their position - #26. ensure that workers' records in support of training and qualifications are established and maintained - #37. ensure that workers have a level of training related to nuclear safety including but not limited to radiation safety, fire safety, onsite emergency arrangements, and conventional health and safety corresponding to the duties of their position and employment.

-4. Record management for a training system
+4. Record Management for a Training System

-Licensees shall develop and manage documentation related to all phases of their training including but not limited to task lists, task-to-training matrices, training objectives, lesson plans, evaluation tools, training evaluation, and changes to training.
+Licensees shall develop and manage documentation related to all phases of their training including but not limited to: task lists, task-to-training matrices, training objectives, training plans, training delivery plans, lesson plans, verification tools, program evaluation data and records and decision documents regarding any changes to the training courses and training programs. lesson plans, evaluation tools, training evaluation, and changes to training.

-Licensees shall maintain records on the training and qualifications of all workers.
+Licensees shall also maintain training-records on the training and qualifications of all workers.
 These records shall be managed and controlled, and may be requested by CNSC staff at any time.

-The training record for each worker, including temporary workers and contractors, shall include all qualifications and certifications granted by or relied on by the licensee to fulfill requirements of this document.
+Additionally, workers' supervisors and managers shall have immediate, unencumbered and readily available access to the records.
+The training record for each worker, including temporary workers and contractors, shall include all qualifications and certifications held, the expiration dates for time-sensitive qualifications and certifications, and all requalification or recertification requirements of this document.
 Records shall include expiration dates for time-sensitive qualifications and certifications, and all requalification or recertification requirements.

-5. Guidance on the systematic approach to training
+5. Guidance on the Systematic Approach to Training